Sandstone of red and pink hues, monuments carved right into rocks. The abandoned city of Petra presents a facade unlike none other.

 Petra is an easy drive from Amman via both the Desert Highway as well as the King’s Highway.
 While the former route is a quick 3 hour drive, the latter is a 4.5 hour long but picturesque journey.
 Aqaba is a 2 hour drive from Petra.

-Want to save yourself the driving?
+Want to save yourself from the driving?
 You can fall back on public transport to get you to and from Petra.

 From Amman : The JETT Bus leaves from Abdali Station (Amman) at 6:30am and the return bus starts from Petra at 5:00pm.
 While a one-way bus ticket costs 11 JD, taxi fares could reach a whopping 85 JD.